José Mollá

 José Mollá is an advertising executive who co-founded la comunidad/the community with his brother Joaquin Molla in 2001.
-Today the agency has offices in Miami, New York, San Francisco, London and Buenos Aires.
-He is currently la comu's Global Chief Creative Officer.
+The agency has offices in Miami, New York, San Francisco, London and Buenos Aires.
+He is currently la comu's global chief creative officer.

 La comunidad/the community was selected as one of the 25 most influential advertising agencies of the last 50 years, by Campaign magazine.

-Before moving to Miami, Mollá was Creative Director at Wieden+Kennedy in Portland, Oregon, for five years.